StarExecMiami/StarExec/README.markdown

 A full release of Tomcat is included in the starexec package under the `distribution/` directory.
-This is identical to a release that you can download from Apache, with the exception that the `mysql-connector-java-5.1.22-bin.jar` and file is included in the `lib/` directory.
+This is identical to a release that you can download from Apache, with the exception that the `postgresql-jdbc.jar` and file is included in the `lib/` directory.
 This `.jar` file is required for StarExec to connect to its database, and as such we recommend that you install Tomcat using the provided archive.
-If you would like to install a clean copy of Tomcat, you will need to copy MySQL connector to the new lib directory.
+If you would like to install a clean copy of Tomcat, you will need to copy PostgreSQL connector to the new lib directory.

 PLEASE NOTE: We recently migrated our servers from centOS to Rocky8.
 Due to this, DRMAA is no longer a required dependency.
 Instead, we will be using qsub.
 For more information about this command, please see [https://www.jlab.org/hpc/PBS/qsub.html](https://www.jlab.org/hpc/PBS/qsub.html)